 Oskar Bosson, VP Communications & Investor Relations, email@example.com, phone +46 70 410 71 80

-This information is information that BioArctic AB (publ) is obliged to disclose pursuant to the Swedish Securities Market Act.
-The information was submitted for publication, though the agency of the named contact persons, at 08:00 a.m.
-CET on October 21, 2021.
+The information was submitted for publication, though the agency of the named contact persons, at 8:00 a.m.
+CET on October 20, 2022.

 About BioArctic AB

-BioArctic AB (publ) is a Swedish research-based biopharma company focusing on disease-modifying treatments and reliable biomarkers and diagnostics for neurodegenerative diseases, such as Alzheimer’s disease and Parkinson’s disease.
+BioArctic AB (publ) is a Swedish research-based biopharma company focusing on disease-modifying treatments for neurodegenerative diseases, such as Alzheimer’s disease, Parkinson’s disease and ALS.
 BioArctic focuses on innovative treatments in areas with high unmet medical needs.
 The company was founded in 2003 based on innovative research from Uppsala University, Sweden.
-Collaborations with universities are of great importance to the company together with its strategically important global partners in the Alzheimer (Eisai) and Parkinson (AbbVie) projects.
+Collaborations with universities are of great importance to the company together with its strategically important global partner Eisai in Alzheimer disease.
 The project portfolio is a combination of fully funded projects run in partnership with global pharmaceutical companies and innovative in-house projects with significant market and out-licensing potential.
 BioArctic’s Class B share is listed on Nasdaq Stockholm Mid Cap (ticker: BIOA B).
 For more information about BioArctic, please visit www.bioarctic.com.